-A few of weeks ago I was contacted by Hema and Mike Simondes of the website EarthRunners.com.
-They sent me an email asking me if they could send me a pair of their earthing shoes so that I could write a review on my website.
-I checked out their website so I could get a feel for what they were about and promptly replied that I would be happy to test their product but I could not guarantee a positive review, I would say what I thought.
+A few of weeks ago I was contacted by Mike Simondes of the website EarthRunners.com.
+He sent me an email asking me if he could send me a pair of their earthing shoes so that I could write a review on my website.
+I checked out his website so I could get a feel for what he was about and promptly replied that I would be happy to test their product but I could not guarantee a positive review.
+I would say what I thought.

 About a week later the grounded sandals arrived.
 Their website says “Earth Runners are minimalist ‘grounding’ footwear inspired by the world renowned long distance runners, the Tarahumara Native American Indians of Northwestern Mexico.”
 There are plenty of pictures and videos on there so I pretty much knew what to expect.

 The peculiarity of these sandals is the sole which appears to have what looks like copper pins inlaid.
 As far as comfort goes I must say I am not a fan of sandals with straps between the toes but these straps are well placed and they do make it feel as though the sandal is a part of your foot when you walk.

 But for me what really counts is whether they earth.

 With a view to answering this question I did some testing using a basic multimeter to obtain some body voltage readings.
 I did this test in my home, stood on stone tiles and using the ground on the electrical socket.
 Here is what I found: